Mining and manufacturing

 Outlook

-In 2022-23, the mining industry accounted for 28% of GSP, making it the largest contributor to GSP.
-The manufacturing sector accounted for 3.6% of GSP over the same period.
-Mining is a capital-intensive industry that employed 4,093 persons in 2022-23, accounting for 3% of total Territory employment, while the manufacturing industry employed 3,272 persons, accounting for 2.4% of the Territory’s employment.
-In real terms, the gross value-adding activity of both the mining and the manufacturing industry declined in 2022-23 by 17.1% and 1.2%, respectively.
+In 2023-24, the mining industry accounted for 24.6% of GSP, making it the largest contributor to GSP.
+The manufacturing sector accounted for 2.4% of GSP over the same period.
+Mining employed 4,060 persons in 2023-24, accounting for 2.9% of total Territory employment.
+The manufacturing industry employed 3,301 persons, accounting for 2.4% of employment.
+In real terms, the gross value-adding activity of the mining industry increased by 9.5%.
+Output of the manufacturing industry was broadly flat over the same period.

 Minerals production

-The majority of minerals produced in the Territory are metallic, including manganese, gold, zinc and lead, bauxite, iron and lithium (Map 1).
-The Territory also produces non-metallic minerals, such as crushed rock, sand, quicklime and gravel.
+Most minerals produced in the Territory are metallic, including manganese, gold, zinc and lead, bauxite, ilmenite and iron (Map 1).
+The Territory also produces non-metallic minerals such as crushed rock, sand, quicklime and gravel.

-Chart 4: Value produced of selected Territory minerals
+Chart 4: Value of selected Territory minerals output sold

-Chart 4 - Value produced of selected Territory minerals
+Chart 4: Value of selected Territory minerals output sold

 Manganese

-Manganese is an input to steel manufacturing with production largely driven by global steel demand.
-In the Territory, manganese is produced at South32’s Groote Eylandt Mining Company (GEMCO) mine, the largest manganese mine in the world.
+Manganese is an input to steel manufacturing, with production largely driven by global steel demand.
+In the Territory, manganese is produced at the Groote Eylandt Mining Company (GEMCO) mine, one of the largest manganese mines in the world.

 Gold

-The Territory produces gold predominantly from Newmont’s Granites mine in the Tanami region.
-The value of gold produced declined by 2.4% in 2022-23 and accounted for 27.6% of the value of all minerals produced by the Territory.
-This was driven by a decrease in the volume of gold produced, partially offset by a strong increase in the price of gold.
+The Territory produces gold predominantly from the Granites mine in the Tanami region.
+The value of gold sold increased by 15.9% in 2023-24 and accounted for 32.5% of the value of all Territory minerals sold.
+This was driven by increases in the price of gold and quantity produced.

 Zinc and lead